aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/075_namespace/010-enable-namespace.md

 weight: 10
 ---

-In this chapter you will create webstore workload namespaces carts, catalog, checkout, orders, rabbitmq, assets, and ui.
+In this chapter you will create **webstore workload** namespaces carts, catalog, checkout, orders, rabbitmq, assets, and ui.
 At the end of this chapter, we will setup Argo CD so that creating namespaces for a new workload for example "payment" is as simple as creating a new "payment" folder with manifests.

 ### 1. Create Bootstrap namespace applicationset

-In the "Kubernetes Addons" chapter, we added a file called "bootstrap-applicationset.yaml" that watches the "bootstrap" folder and processes any changes.
+In the "Kubernetes Addons" chapter, we added a file called "**$GITOPS_DIR/platform/bootstrap/addons-applicationset.yaml**" that watches the "bootstrap" folder and processes any changes.

 ![namespace-begin](/static/images/namespace-begin.jpg)

-Lets Add namespace applicationset into the bootstrap folder.
+Lets Add namespace applicationset (**addons-applicationset.yaml**) into the bootstrap folder.

 ![namespace-add-namespace-applicationset](/static/images/namespace-namespace-applicationset.jpg)

 <!-- prettier-ignore-start -->
-:::code{showCopyAction=true showLineNumbers=true language=json highlightLines='22,34'}
+:::code{showCopyAction=true showLineNumbers=true language=json highlightLines='21,33'}
 cat > $GITOPS_DIR/platform/bootstrap/namespace-applicationset.yaml << 'EOF'
 apiVersion: argoproj.io/v1alpha1
 kind: ApplicationSet